Vomiting and sickness in pregnancy

 Urinary tract infections (UTIs) can also cause nausea and vomiting.
 A UTI is an infection that usually affects the bladder but can spread to the kidneys.

 If you have any pain when passing urine or you pass any blood, you may have a urine infection and this will need treatment.
 Drink plenty of water to dilute your urine and reduce pain.
 You should contact your GP within 24 hours.
-If you’re worried about your symptoms, you can call NHS Direct on 0845 46 47 to speak to a medical adviser.

 Risk factors for morning sickness